sbhatoye/HTML-CSS-projects/README.md

 ## 1) Andy Murray Informational

+### About

+This is a one-page informational about tennis player Andy Murray.

 ### Inspiration

-I had watched Andy Murray's documentary on Prime called Resurfacing and I was really
+I watched Andy Murray's documentary on Prime called Resurfacing and I was curious to learn more about him.
+As I was researching, I got inspired to make my first HTML/CSS project on him and pay tribute to his impressive journey as an athlete.

 ### Design